Marti Pellow: Early life

+Career

-Wet Wet Wet
+Wet Wet Wet (1987–2017)

 Pellow enjoyed success with Wet Wet Wet throughout the late 1980s and 1990s.
-However, in 1997 drummer Tommy Cunningham left the band over a royalties dispute and its success waned immediately.
+In 1997 drummer Tommy Cunningham left the band over a royalties dispute and its success waned immediately.
 Pellow was by this time addicted to heroin.
 On finally overcoming his addiction, he stated: "It was textbook.
 I couldn't function without it.
 But there's no romantic side to heroin – it's no good."

 Pellow left Wet Wet Wet in May 1999, effectively disbanding the group.
-They reformed, however, in March 2004.
-On 28 July 2017, Pellow departed from Wet Wet Wet to focus on his solo career.
+They reformed in March 2004.
+On 28 July 2017, Pellow departed again, to focus on his solo career.

-Solo career
+Solo launch and Smile (2001–2004)

 Pellow began his career as a solo artist in association with Chris Difford of Squeeze.
 The two met while they were patients in The Priory in March 1999.
 Difford subsequently became Pellow's lyricist and unofficial helper.
 In November 1999, Pellow began his first solo tour.
 On 4 June 2001, he released "Close to You" from his debut solo album, Smile.
 A further single, "I've Been Around the World", was released that November; towards the end of the year he embarked on a seven-date tour (the Smile Tour) around Britain.
 In 2002, he hosted and sang in Girls' Night Out, one of a week of shows in aid of the Teenage Cancer Trust, at the Royal Albert Hall.
 This led to him, in 2002, being offered the part of Billy Flynn, the lawyer in the musical Chicago in London's West End and, in 2004, on Broadway.
 Also in 2002, Pellow released Marti Pellow Sings the Hits of Wet Wet Wet & Smile, an 18-track compilation that included three songs from the latter album.

 In November 2003, he issued an album of cover versions, Between the Covers, the single from which was Neil Young's "A Lot of Love".

+Moonlight Over Memphis and tours (2004–2010)

 At the end of June 2004, the reformed band went to a secret location to record tracks for a new album and to prepare for a UK tour.
 At the tour's conclusion, Pellow recorded Moonlight Over Memphis, with the record producer Willie Mitchell, demonstrating a deep affinity with southern soul.
 The album was released in October 2006 on DMG TV, a label which has had some success previously with albums by such artists as Jane McDonald and Daniel O'Donnell.
 Pellow went on tour during October and November to support the album, with a helping hand from regular Wets contributor Graeme Duffin.